trespass

 • the person must be asked to leave immediately and escorted off the premises or by the Police (if already on site during the incident)

-• the Youth Service provider must contact YSSU and the regional contract manager to assess and ascertain all factors surrounding the incident and to determine if issuing a Trespass Notice is appropriate.
+• the Youth Service provider must contact YSSU and the Regional Contracts Manager to assess and ascertain all factors surrounding the incident and to determine if issuing a trespass notice is appropriate.

 young people served with trespass notice

-When a tresspass notice is issued against a young people prohibiting them from entering a Youth Service provider site, they are informed by letter that they need to consider appointing an agent to act as their representative if they with to deal with the provider without breaching the trespass notice.
+When a trespass notice is issued against a young person prohibiting them from entering a Youth Service provider site, they are informed by letter that they need to consider appointing an agent to act as their representative if they wish to deal with the provider without breaching the trespass notice.

-While it may be beneficial, you cannot insist that a young person appoints an agent.
+While it may be beneficial, you cannot make a young person appoint an agent.

-If it can do safely, you might want to continue to deliver the service by phone and online.
-Working with YSSU and your regional contract manager, you will determine the best option moving forward.
+If it can be done safely, you might want to continue to deliver the service by phone and online.
+Working with YSSU and your Regional Contract Manager, you will determine the best option moving forward.